jurtasun/rcds_nextflow_intro/chapter3/README.md

 #### 2.2.
 Create a new process to do the collection step

-Let's create a new process and call it `collectGreetings()`.
+Let's create a new process and call it `collect_greetings()`.
 We can start writing it based on the previous one.

 2.2.1.
 Write the 'obvious' parts of the process